Chicken Pad Thai | Authentic and Best Pad Thai Recipe Ever

 - 1 (8 oz. package) bean sprouts

-- Bake chicken breasts in a preheated oven at 350° for 20 minutes, or until internal temperature reaches 165°F. Cut chicken breasts into cubes and set aside.
+- Bake chicken breasts in a preheated oven at 350° for 20 minutes, or until internal temperature reaches 165°F. Cut chicken breasts into cubes and set them aside.

 - Soak rice noodles in water according to package directions.
 Drain noodles.
 In large skillet or wok over medium heat, warm oil.
 Add garlic and eggs.
 Scramble the eggs.
 Add noodles and stir until noodles are cooked (if required).
 Add chicken cubes and stir.